-If the brand is on nDash and is taking time to add information to their brand profile, it’s important for the writer to put forth effort in understanding the content they want rather than ignoring it.
-Likewise, if the brand is not on nDash but is publishing on their blog regularly, it’s important to look at what themes and topics they’re covering.
+If the brand is on nDash and is taking time to add information to its brand profile, it’s important for the writer to put forth effort in understanding the content they want rather than ignoring it.
+Likewise, if the brand is not on nDash but is publishing on its blog regularly, it’s important to look at what themes and topics they’re covering.

 Not paying attention to what the brand has either requested or is currently putting out there is an easy way to get a company to ignore you.

 Likewise, if you do choose to send an industry pitch (which is definitely an option on nDash!), make sure that it’s a new topic that hasn’t been published elsewhere yet.
 There’s nothing wrong with pitching an industry topic, but it needs to be a new idea that hasn’t been published on every site already.
 This way, you’re able to stick out from the talent pool.